senkulabs/laraveldiff.org/README.md

 > Motivated from railsdiff.org

-This site shows you list of files should be changed when you're upgrading Laravel framework version.
-Think about Laravel Shift but in manual way. 😁
+A utility to compare what files changed when upgrading your Laravel framework.
+Kind a *Laravel Shift* but tiny and manual.
+Build with SvelteKit and deploy to Cloudflare Pages.